wso2/kubernetes-apim/pattern-1/scripts/README.md

 ##### 5. Deploy Kubernetes resources.

-Change directory to `<KUBERNETES_HOME>/pattern-1/scripts` and execute the `deploy.sh` shell script on the terminal, with the appropriate configurations as follows:
+Change directory to `<KUBERNETES_HOME>/pattern-1/scripts` and execute the `deploy.sh` shell script on the terminal.

 ```
-./deploy.sh --wso2-username=<WSO2_USERNAME> --wso2-password=<WSO2_PASSWORD> --cluster-admin-password=<K8S_CLUSTER_ADMIN_PASSWORD>
+./deploy.sh
 ```

-* A Kubernetes Secret named `wso2creds` in the cluster to authenticate with the [`WSO2 Docker Registry`](https://docker.wso2.com), to pull the required images.
-The following details need to be replaced in the relevant command.

-`WSO2_USERNAME`: Your WSO2 username<br>
-`WSO2_PASSWORD`: Your WSO2 password

-* A Kubernetes role and a role binding necessary for the Kubernetes API requests made from Kubernetes membership scheme.

-`K8S_CLUSTER_ADMIN_PASSWORD`: Kubernetes cluster admin password

 >To un-deploy, be on the same directory and execute the `undeploy.sh` shell script on the terminal.

 ##### 6. Access Management Consoles.

-Default deployment will expose `wso2apim`, `wso2apim-gateway` and `wso2apim-analytics` hosts.
+Default deployment will expose `wso2apim` and `wso2apim-gateway` hosts.

 To access the console in the environment,